Run a Block Producer Node Using Systemd¶

 - exposes the RPC service on all the interfaces--state-pruning INSERT_STATE_PRUNING_TYPE

-- specifies when the Tanssi appchain state should be removed from the database.
+- specifies when the Tanssi-powered network state should be removed from the database.
 The pruning type can be eitherarchive

 (which makes the node behave as a full node keeping all the state),archive-canonical